gravitational/gravity/docs/5.x/terraform.md

 * `issuer` - A unique name (usually a URL) that the identity provider uses for SAML 2.0
 * `sso` - URL of the identity provider SSO service.
 * `cert` - The identity provider certificate.
-* `acs` - The callback url on the telekube cluster.
+* `acs` - The callback url on the gravity cluster.
 Format https://<host>/portalapi/v1/saml/callback.
 * `audience` - (Optional) Uniquely identifies our service provider.
 * `service_provider_issuer` - (Optional) is the issuer of the service provider
 * `entity_descriptor` - (Optional) - Inline entity descriptor xml configuration.